-You can use the references in this guide-book-such as Utah Administrative Rule R657-13-6 and Utah Code § 23-20-3-to search the Division's website for the detailed statute or rule that underpins the guidebook summary.
+You can use the references in this guide-book-such as Utah Administrative Rule R657-13-6 and Utah Code § 23-20-3-to search online for the detailed statute or rule that underpins the guidebook summary.

 If you have questions about a particular rule, call or visit the nearest Division office.